cs61/cs61-sections/docker/README.md

 1. Download and install [Docker][].

-2. Clone the [cs61-lectures repository][cs61-lectures] onto your computer.
+2. Clone the [cs61-sections repository][repo] onto your computer.

-3. Change into the `cs61-lectures/docker` directory.
+3. Change into the `cs61-sections/docker` directory.

 4. Run this command.
 It will take a while—up to ten minutes.